top of page

 About Me

-Jordan graduated with a BA in English and a marketing minor in 2020 and began editing freelance that same year.
+Jordan graduated with a BA in English and a marketing minor and began editing freelance that same year.
 Following internships with a small press and as a blog writer, she joined the Quill & Crow Publishing House editing team alongside her day job as a library programs coordinator.
-In 2023, Jordan departed the library field to launch her author-centered business and help fellow wordsmiths on their writing quests full-time.

 For Jordan's full editing credits, see her editing page!